RichardMoot/GrailLight/README.md

 # Acknowledgments

-This chart parser has been developed on the basis of original code by Shieber e.a.
-(1995), though with a set of inference rules which I specifically tailored for multimodal type-logical grammars.
+This chart parser has been developed starting from source code originally developed by Shieber e.a.
+(1995), though with a set of inference rules and a number of improvements which I specifically tailored for multimodal type-logical grammars.

 The Prolog file `lefff.pl` has been automatically extracted from the [Lefff lexicon](http://alpage.inria.fr/~sagot/lefff.html) (Sagot 2010).